Seminole Nation of Oklahoma: Location and land status

 Today, the tribe manages 372 acres of land held in trust by the federal government as their reservation.
 They have approximately 53 acres of fee-simple land.
 An additional 35,443 acres are allotted to supplement the tribal land base.
-The Seminole Tribal Jurisdiction Area, where it provides services to its members, includes most of Seminole County in south-central Oklahoma, approximately 45 miles east of Oklahoma City.
+The Seminole Tribal Jurisdiction Area, where it provides services to its citizens, includes most of Seminole County in south-central Oklahoma, approximately 45 miles east of Oklahoma City.

 The Seminole Nation Tribal Complex is located in the town of Wewoka.
 The junction of U.S. 270 and Oklahoma Highway 56 is located at the town, approximately 30 miles southeast of the town of Shawnee.
 Wewoka is the site of several Seminole Nation programs and services.

 The Mekusukey Mission (which includes tribal offices, recreational areas, industrial and commercial areas, and a cultural area) is located 2 miles south and 2 miles west of the city of Seminole.